 Ayman Aburahma is the Director of Development he brings a multi-faceted talent for launching and driving organizational performance as an executive, fundraiser, and speaker.
 He has more than 16 years of experience in International Relief and Development, combined with 10 years experience as a business owner and managing several business in Ohio.
 He specializes in helping UMR in branding, marketing, and fundraising.

 Mohamed Hussein currently serves as the Director of Finance and Administration, leading a team of accounting, revenue, program finance and HR professionals in the Organization.
-Since he joined the organization in 2015, he played a vital role of building the finance and admin teams, modernizing and streamlining of operational systems in both HQ and int’l field offices.
-As the director of finance and administration, Mohamed’s management responsibilities include field finance, program finance, HR and internal audit.
+Since 2015, he has played a vital role of building the finance and admin teams, modernizing and streamlining of operational systems in both HQ and int’l field offices.
+As the Director of Finance and Administration, Mohamed’s management responsibilities include field finance, program finance, HR and internal audit.

 Mohamed has a bachelor’s degree in accounting, CPA and is a Certified Internal Auditor.
-As well as various completion certificates in BSA (Business Standard Act), AML (anti-money laundry), Patriotic Act and banking compliance.
+He has also completed various certifications in BSA (Business Standard Act), AML (anti-money laundry), Patriotic Act and banking compliance.

 Meet Our Managers & Strategic Advisors